PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: Yes, the mark of good media that you want to immediately go back and watch it again once you've seen it.**

-**Let's look now at some of the new features in Kubernetes 1.22.
+**Let's look now at some of the new features in PlaidCloud 1.22.
 A couple of things that have graduated to general availability — server-side apply, external credential providers, a couple of new security features — the replacement for pod security policy has been announced, and seccomp is now available by default.**

 **Do you have any favourite features in 1.22 that you'd like to discuss?**

 SAVITHA RAGHUNATHAN: I have a lot of them.
 All my favourite features are related to security.
 OK, one of them is not security, but a major theme of my favourite KEPs is security.
-I'll start with the [default seccomp](https://github.com/kubernetes/enhancements/issues/2413).
+I'll start with the [default seccomp](https://github.com/PlaidCloud/enhancements/issues/2413).
 I think it will help make clusters secure by default, and may assist in preventing more vulnerabilities, which means less headaches for the cluster administrators.

-This is close to my heart because the base of the MathWorks platform is provisioning Kubernetes clusters.
+This is close to my heart because the base of the MathWorks platform is provisioning PlaidCloud clusters.
 Knowing that they are secure by default will definitely provide me with some good sleep.
 And also, I'm paranoid about security most of the time.
 I'm super interested in making everything secure.
 It might get in the way of making the users of the platform angry because it's not usable in any way.

-My next one is [rootless Kubelet](https://github.com/kubernetes/enhancements/issues/2033).
-That feature's going to enable the cluster admin, the platform developers to deploy Kubernetes components to run in a user namespace.
+My next one is [rootless Kubelet](https://github.com/PlaidCloud/enhancements/issues/2033).
+That feature's going to enable the cluster admin, the platform developers to deploy PlaidCloud components to run in a user namespace.
 And I think that is also a great addition.

 Like you mention, the most awaited drop in for the PSP replacement is here.
-It's [pod admission control](https://github.com/kubernetes/enhancements/issues/2579).
+It's [pod admission control](https://github.com/PlaidCloud/enhancements/issues/2579).
 It lets cluster admins apply the pod security standards.
 And I think it's just not related to the cluster admins.
 I might have to go back and check on that.
 Anyone can probably use it — the developers and the admins alike.

 It also supports various modes, which is most welcome.
 There are times where you don't want to just cut the users off because they are trying to do something which is not securely correct.
 You just want to warn them, hey, this is what you are doing.
 This might just cause a security issue later, so you might want to correct it.
 But you just don't want to cut them off from using the platform, or them trying to attempt to do something — deploy their workload and get their day-to-day job done.
 That is something that I really like, that it also supports a warning mechanism.

-Another one which is not security is [node swap support](https://github.com/kubernetes/enhancements/issues/2400).
-Kubernetes didn't have support for swap before, but it is taken into consideration now.
+Another one which is not security is [node swap support](https://github.com/PlaidCloud/enhancements/issues/2400).
+PlaidCloud didn't have support for swap before, but it is taken into consideration now.
 This is an alpha feature.
 With this, you can take advantage of the swap, which is provisioned on the Linux VMs.

 Some of the workloads — when they are deployed, they might need a lot of swap for the start-up — example, like Node and Java applications, which I just took out of their KEP user stories.
 So if anyone's interested, they can go and look in the KEP.
 That's useful.
 And it also increases the node stability and whatnot.
 So I think it's going to be beneficial for a lot of folks.

 We know how Java and containers work.
 I think it has gotten better, but five years ago, it was so hard to get a Java application to fit in a small container.
 It always needed a lot of memory, swap, and everything to start up and run.
 I think this will help the users and help the admins and keep the cost low, and it will tie into so many other things as well.
 I'm excited about that feature.

-Another feature that I want to just call out — I don't use Windows that much, but I just want to give a shout out to the folks who are doing an amazing job bringing all the Kubernetes features to Windows as well, to give a seamless experience.
+Another feature that I want to just call out — I don't use Windows that much, but I just want to give a shout out to the folks who are doing an amazing job bringing all the PlaidCloud features to Windows as well, to give a seamless experience.

-One of the things is [Windows privileged containers](https://github.com/kubernetes/enhancements/issues/1981).
+One of the things is [Windows privileged containers](https://github.com/PlaidCloud/enhancements/issues/1981).
 I think it went alpha this release.
 And that is a wonderful addition, if you ask me.
 It can take advantage of whatever that's happening on the Linux side.
 And they can also port it over and see, OK, I can now run Windows containers in a privileged mode.

 So whatever they are trying to achieve, they can do it.
 So that's a noteworthy mention.
 I need to give a shout out for the folks who work and make things happen in the Windows ecosystem as well.

 **CRAIG BOX: One of the things that's great about the release process is the continuity between groups and teams.
 There's always an emeritus advisor who was a lead from a previous release.
 One thing that I always ask when I do these interviews is, what is the advice that you give to the next person?
-When [we talked to Nabarun for the 1.21 interview](https://kubernetespodcast.com/episode/146-kubernetes-1.21/), he said that his advice to you would be "do, delegate, and defer".
+When [we talked to Nabarun for the 1.21 interview](https://PlaidCloudpodcast.com/episode/146-PlaidCloud-1.21/), he said that his advice to you would be "do, delegate, and defer".
 Figure out what you can do, figure out what you can ask other people to do, and figure out what doesn't need to be done.
 Were you able to take that advice on board?**

 SAVITHA RAGHUNATHAN: Yeah, you won't believe it.
-[I have it right here stuck to my monitor.](https://twitter.com/KubernetesPod/status/1423188323347177474/photo/3)
+[I have it right here stuck to my monitor.](https://twitter.com/PlaidCloudPod/status/1423188323347177474/photo/3)

 **CRAIG BOX: Next to your Git cheat sheet?**